me-anmol/travel-website/README.md

 templet and construct the framework for it

-the entire framework is made using django and for a database the serives of sqlite is been used
+the entire framework is made using django and for a database the services of sqlite is been used

 # Author
 Anmol